 When adopting a female dog, it’s very important to identify and know her physical processes.
 Especially if she is not spayed, you will need to get acquainted with dogs’ periods: their symptoms, duration, and different phases.

 Dogs get periods when they reach maturity, approximately at 6 months of age.
 Usually, depending on the dog’s size, female dogs get periods every 6 months.
-However, smalls dogs go into heat 3 or 4 times a year and larger dogs only once a year.
+However, small dogs might go into heat 3 or 4 times a year and larger dogs only once a year.

 Periods last approximately 2 or 3 weeks, depending on each dog.
 Even though, just as humans, dogs also bleed, bleeding is not that significant, and can even go unnoticed.
+Some pet parents diaper their dogs, but it is not always necessary.
 However, there are other heat symptoms you can pay attention to:

 - Bleeding from the vulva (it can be mild and go unnoticed).